 In addition, the urbanisation of the South West of the country encourages the youth to find jobs in towns, because of the hope for a better income (which is not always true).
-There is a certain disinterest for traditional medicine among the youths.
+There is a certain disinterest in traditional medicine among the youths.
 In many cases, the knowledge is not delivered from one generation to another, and perish with the elders.

-As a result there is a growing need to promote traditional medicine, which is still playing a key role in the healthcare status of the inhabitants.
+As a result, there is a growing need to promote traditional medicine, which is still playing a key role in the healthcare status of the inhabitants.
 Re-involving the youths, modernizing the remedies and boosting the production are the main challenges of the RPWRD, in order to alleviate poor health condition which still occurs near the project area.